alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/484867/COFSApplicationExportNonEU_v2.0.doc) (MS Word Document, 127KB).

 Send it to <trader@rpa.gsi.gov.uk>.
-You’ll usually get your certificate within 5 working days.
+The certificate will usually be issued within 5 working days.

 It’s free to apply and the certificates don’t expire (unless the country you’re exporting to specifies a time limit).

 ###If you need help

 Contact the Rural Payments Agency (RPA).